-Mutt’s arrival also resulted in all the songs initially recorded for the fourth album to be scrapped and put on the back-burner, some consequently becoming b-sides for Hysteria‘s singles…
+Mutt’s arrival also resulted in all the songs initially recorded for the fourth album being scrapped and put on the back-burner, some ultimately becoming b-sides for Hysteria‘s official singles…

-It would not be an exaggeration to say that without Mutt Lange, Pyromania and Hysteria would not have happened, or at least been the classic albums they turned out to be.
+It would not be an exaggeration to say that without Mutt Lange, Pyromania and Hysteria would not have happened, or at least become the classic albums they turned out to be.

 It was only after Mutt Lange agreed to join the project that Hysteria slowly began to take shape.